 Website: Finger Lake

 The Sciencenter proves to be a popular spot for toddlers, children and even parents, too.
 The nonprofit, hands-on museum invites guests to check out over 250 exhibits, educational programs, gift shop, and seasonal outdoor science playground and mini-golf course.
 The museum offers memberships, which may be the best bet if you are local or plan to go there even once a month.
-For an entertaining, low-cost and educational activity in Ithaca, look no further.
+For an entertaining, low-cost and educational Ithaca attraction, look no further.

 Address: 601 1st St, 14850-3507 Ithaca, NY